-I’ve been told chaos is a trusted ally for adult children of alcoholics.
-I’ve seen a lot of chaos in the last two years.
-Sometimes I create problems that aren’t really there just so that I can go about solving them.
-Or, better yet, talking them into submission, as I’ve been known to do.
+I’ve seen a lot of chaos in the last couple of years.
+Sometimes I create problems that aren’t really there just so that I can go about solving them, for better or worse.
+Or, better yet, talk them into submission, as I’ve been known to do.

 It comes off like trying to strangle a handful of water—everything soaks through the cracks.
 But 2018 was a good year, even as it was a hard one.
 I had personal high points and a lot of rough moments where I probably wasn’t myself.
 I’m at peace with it, though I plan to be better moving forward.

 There seems to be a wave of really positive energy brewing around here as 2018 comes to a close.
 I’ve been working hard on my writing, and I have a number of projects in the works for 2019 and beyond that I’m excited about.
 I feel like my work is finally maturing to a place where I feel proud of it and excited to keep making it.